Titiyo

-Titiyo Yambalu Felicia Jah (born 23 July 1967) is a Swedish singer and songwriter who has won four Grammis.
+Titiyo Yambalu Felicia Jah (born 23 July 1967) is a Swedish singer and songwriter who has won four Grammis awards.

 Biography

 Early life

 Titiyo was born in Stockholm, Sweden, to Ahmadu Jah, a Sierra Leonean drummer, and Maylen Bergström.
-She is the half-sister of singer-songwriter Neneh Cherry.
+Through Jah, she is the younger sister of record producer Cherno Jah and half-sister of singer-songwriter Neneh Cherry.
 She grew up in Solna.

 Musical career

 Titiyo discovered her own singing abilities when invited by her older sister to sing with her at a studio in London.
 She fronted her own band in 1987 and played the Stockholm circuit, and signed with a local label, Telegram, in 1989.
 She also sang background vocals for a range of Swedish artists, including Army of Lovers and Jakob Hellman.
 In 1989, Titiyo released her self-titled debut album, which topped at No. 3 in Sweden, and was released in the United States on Arista, and became one of the contributions to a Swedish R&B wave in the US that lasted throughout the nineties.
 The single "My Body Says Yes" was a hit in North America, and "Talking to the Man in the Moon" reached No. 6 in the Swedish charts; the subsequent single, "After the Rain," reached No. 13.

 Titiyo took a two-year break and returned in 1993 with the Aretha Franklin cover "Never Let Me Go" (a hit that reached number 25 on Swedish chart), later included on her second full-length This is Titiyo.
 Remixes of this and some of her other songs were popular in the London club scene.
 Her third album, Extended, produced by Kent (Gillström) Isaacs (released by the Swedish label Diesel Music), appeared in 1997, producing the hit single "Josefin Dean" (named after Mariah Carey's best friend).